 She’s alone.
 Again.
 There is no one to seek for company here.
 She’s used to this too.
-Being used to it doesn’t make being alone any easier right now.
-She’s alone against the most powerful foe she’s ever faced.
-Her tormentor is immensely powerful; he’s not all powerful, but that knowledge offers no comfort either.
+Being used to it doesn’t make being alone any easier either right now.
+She’s alone against the most powerful foe she’s ever met.
+Her tormentor is immensely powerful.
+He’s not all powerful, but that knowledge offers no comfort either.
 Nothing about this situation is encouraging.

 Demons she’s faced before and dealt with.
 Evil spirits have attacked her before and failed.
 She’s been defeated many times and continued anyway.
 She’s suffered unspeakable offenses and overcome them, or fallen and gotten back up afterward.
 Undead beasts, giants, trolls, you name it; she’s faced it before.
 Pitchfork and torch mobs are minor annoyances by comparison.